xiaomeng-ma/Dissertation/Pet Project/Readme.md

 Hanzicraft-phonetic-set: A phonetic set is a list of characters where a component produces the same pronounciation clue towards each character. https://hanzicraft.com/lists/phonetic-sets
 (I paid $5 for the printable version uploaded here)

+## Experiment idea:
+1. Using segment 1 and segment 2 to predict the character's pinyin

+Input: Segment 1 pinyin + Segment 2 pinyin + structure
+Output: Character pinyin